-6. Reporting and Formal Complaints.
+5. Reporting and Formal Complaints.

-- 6.1.
-There are multiple channels for reporting Title IX Conduct.
+- 5.1.
+There are multiple channels for reporting Related Misconduct.
 A Complainant may choose to report to the University, to law enforcement, to both, or to neither.
 These reporting options are not exclusive.
 Complainants may simultaneously pursue criminal and University action.
 The University will support Complainants in understanding, assessing, and pursuing these options.
-There are certain persons on campus who must report a crime, but generally those reports need not identify the complainant.
-For instance, campus security authorities must complete an anonymous crime reporting form, which does not generally require the disclosure of any personally identifying information about a complaining party.
-Rather, it is collected so that the University can stay informed about trends, areas of particular concern and target educational needs. - 6.2.
+There are certain persons on campus who must report a crime, but those reports need not identify the complainant.
+For instance, campus security authorities must complete an anonymous crime reporting form, which does not require the disclosure of any personally identifying information about a complaining party.
+Rather, it is collected so that the University can stay informed about trends, areas of particular concern and target educational needs. - 5.2.
 Law Enforcement.
 Complainants have the right to notify law enforcement.
-In keeping with its commitment to taking all appropriate steps to eliminate, prevent, and remedy all Title IX Conduct, the University urges Complainants to report concerns immediately to local law enforcement by contacting: - 911 (for emergencies) - Greenville Police Department (252) 329-4315 (for non-emergencies) - Pitt County Sheriff's office (252) 902-2800 (for non-emergencies) - ECU Police Department (252) 328-6787 (for non-emergencies) - 6.2.1.
-Police have unique legal authority that the Title IX Coordinator lacks, including the power to seek and execute search warrants, collect forensic evidence, make arrests, and assist in seeking Emergency Protective Orders.
-The University will assist Complainants in notifying law enforcement if they choose to do so. - 6.3.
-A Complainant or the Title IX Coordinator may file a formal complaint with the University alleging Title IX Conduct.
-A formal complaint is defined as a document filed by a Complainant (or signed by the Title IX Coordinator) alleging a violation of Title IX Conduct against a Respondent and requesting the University investigate. - 6.3.1.
-At the time of the formal complaint, the Complainant must be participating in, or attempting to participate in, an education program or activity for which the formal complaint is filed. - 6.3.2.
-A University investigation with respect to Title IX is separate from a criminal investigation (into complaints alleging harassment or sexual violence that constitutes a criminal offense, such as assault, battery, rape or another form of violence or sexual violence).
+In keeping with its commitment to taking all appropriate steps to eliminate, prevent, and remedy all Related Misconduct, the University urges Complainants to report Related Misconduct immediately to local law enforcement by contacting: - 911 (for emergencies) - Greenville Police Department (252) 329-4315 (for non-emergencies) - Pitt County Sheriff's Office (252) 902-2800 (for non-emergencies) - ECU Police Department (252) 328-6787 (for non-emergencies) - 5.2.1.
+Police have unique legal authority that the University lacks, including the power to seek and execute search warrants, collect forensic evidence, make arrests, and assist in seeking Emergency Protective Orders.
+The University will assist Complainants in notifying law enforcement if they choose to do so. - 5.3.
+A Complainant or the Associate Provost for Equity and Diversity or designee may file a formal complaint with the University alleging Related Misconduct.
+A formal complaint is defined as a document filed by a Complainant or signed by the Associate Provost for Equity and Diversity or designee Coordinator alleging a violation of Related Misconduct against a Respondent and requesting the University investigate.
 A Complainant can file a police report at any time, including during the duration of an investigation under this regulation.
 The University will assist in connecting the Complainant with the law enforcement agency of the applicable jurisdiction.
-The standard of evidence for conviction in criminal cases ("beyond a reasonable doubt") is a higher standard than the University will use in a Title IX investigation ("preponderance of the evidence"). - 6.3.3.
+The standard of evidence for conviction in criminal cases ("beyond a reasonable doubt") is a higher standard than the University will use in a formal investigation ("preponderance of the evidence").
 A University investigation will continue to go forward during a criminal investigation.
-Reporting to the police and/or the University does not end the investigatory responsibility for the University. - 6.4.
-Clery Act Reporting. - 6.4.1.
-Statistics and Annual Security and Fire Safety Report: Pursuant to the Clery Act, the University includes statistics about certain offenses in its annual security report and provides those statistics to the United States Department of Education in a manner that does not include any personally identifying information about individuals involved in an incident.
-These statistics include the total number of crime reports that were "unfounded" and subsequently withheld from the crime statistics reported in the Annual Security and Fire Safety Report.
+Reporting to the police and/or the University does not end the investigatory responsibility for the University. - 5.4.
+The University also urges anyone who becomes aware of an incident of Related Misconduct to report the incident immediately to the University. - 5.4.1.
+There is no time limit for reporting Related Misconduct to the University under this Regulation; however, the University's ability to respond may diminish over time, as evidence may erode, memories may fade, and Respondents may no longer be affiliated with the University.
+If the Respondent is no longer a Student or an Employee, the University will provide reasonably appropriate supportive measures, assist the Complainant in identifying external reporting options, and take reasonable steps to eliminate Related Misconduct, prevent its recurrence, and remedy its effects.